-The English department is located in the College of Arts, Humanities and Social Sciences.
-A Department Head, reporting to the Dean of Arts, Humanities and Social Sciences, directs the faculty of the English Department and is responsible for the undergraduate and graduate programs.
+The English and Interdisciplinary Studies department is located in the College of Arts, Humanities and Social Sciences.
+A Department Head, reporting to the Dean of Arts, Humanities and Social Sciences, directs the faculty of the English and Interdisciplinary Studies Department and is responsible for the undergraduate and graduate programs.
 A Coordinator of Composition, responsible to the department head, directs the Composition program and directly supervises the graduate teaching assistants.
 A Graduate Coordinator, responsible to the department head, coordinates the M.A. programs, advises all M.A. students, and coordinates their plans of study.

-The undergraduate program offers the Bachelor of Arts degree in English (Option A) or English Education (Option B) while it offers minors in English, Professional Writing, and Peace and Conflict Studies.
+The undergraduate program offers the Bachelor of Arts degree in English, English Education, and the Bachelor of Arts or Bachelor of Science in Interdisciplinary Studies.
+We offer minors in English, Professional Writing, and Peace and Conflict Studies.

 The graduate program in the department offers the degree of a Master of Arts (M.A.) in English both in face-to-face and online formats.
 The department works closely both with other departments in the College of Arts, Humanities and Social Sciences and with the Graduate School.

 The department offers a number of general education core courses, including Composition I and Composition II, and several humanities courses, including Literature of Diverse Cultures, Women in Literature, and Literature of the American West.
 In addition, the department also provides many service courses to students across the various colleges and departments of the university (such as Technical Communications).
 We provide courses in the Honors College curriculum, including Composition I and II and Honors Colloquiums.